 The Year in Numbers

-We sent out over 40 million letters through our online advocacy campaigns, urging companies and individuals to make changes that would help animals.
+We sent out nearly 35 million letters through our online advocacy campaigns, urging companies and individuals to make changes that would help animals.

 Change in Net Assets

 |Net Assets End of Year||$25,119,113|

 PETA is a nonprofit, tax exempt 501(c)(3) corporation funded almost exclusively by the contributions of our members.
 We strive to use our funds in the most costeffective and efficient manner possible, a commitment illustrated by the fact that 84.80% of our operating expenses went directly to our programs fighting animal exploitation.
 We expended only 13.94% on fundraising efforts that drive our operations and 1.26% on management and general operations.